 Whilst students may apply for national recognition at any time, they are encouraged to apply before commencing a training program.
 This will reduce unnecessary training and guide the student down a more efficient path to competence.

 National recognition may only be awarded for whole units of competence.
 Where a mapping guide identifies a partial credit, this will not be considered for national recognition and applicants will be advised to seek recognition.

 If you are seeking national recognition you are required to present your statement of attainment or qualification for examination to Dolph Business School.

 These documents will provide the detail of what units of competence you have been previously issued.
-You must provide satisfactory evidence that the statement of attainment or qualification is authentic, is yours and that it has been issued by an Australian RTO.
-Statements of attainment or qualifications should be in the correct format as outlined in the Australian Qualifications Framework.
-You are required to submit copies only which are certified as a true copies of the original.
+You must provide satisfactory evidence that the statement of attainment or qualification is authentic, is yours and that it has been issued by an Australian registered training organisation.

 Students who require the issuing or the replacement of issued text or training workbooks will be liable the cost of text or training workbook.
-For a full list of charges please refer to Dolph Business School’s Schedule of Fees and Charges.
+For a full list of charges please refer to our full fees and charges here.

 Students may request to transfer providers at any time provided

 Request to transfer providers are to complete a Transfer of Provider Request form, along with any supporting documentation.

 All requests will be assessed individually, taking into account the circumstances of the student and if the transfer will be in the best interest of the student.